What is the different between a daylily and a garden lily?

 How long will it take plants to reach full size?

 It depends on the variety.
 Plants like daylilies are not shipped until they have bloomed at least once, however it may take some blue hostas several years to reach mature size, especially if the mature size is 4 feet.
-We feel that larger bare root plants make an instant impact in your garden!
+Larger bare root plants make an instant impact in your garden!
 Our customers tell us that our perennial plants are bigger than other mail order nurseries.
 We trust you will think so too.
-You can see what customers have said about us and our plants at Daves Garden by clicking on the Rate Bloomin Designs Nursery at the Garden Watchdog

 When will the plants flower?